pkck28/blackbox/docs/source/cst/airfoil_cst.rst

   `pyGeo <https://github.com/mdolab/pygeo>`_, `baseclasses <https://github.com/mdolab/baseclasses>`_, `cgnsutilities <https://github.com/mdolab/cgnsutilities>`_.
 - **Other packages**: `pyDOE2 <https://github.com/clicumu/pyDOE2>`_, numpy, scipy, `mpi4py <https://github.com/mpi4py/mpi4py>`_.

 Each subsection in this page will show how ``AirfoilCST`` module can be used.
-It is highly recommended to go through options description first and then proceed to other sub-sections.
-The `rae2822.dat` file used in the tutorials can be found in ``examples/airfoil_cst/`` folder in the
+The files used in the tutorials can be found in ``examples/airfoil_cst/`` folder in the
 `repository <https://github.com/ComputationalDesignLab/blackbox>`_.

 .. toctree::
    :maxdepth: 2

-   options_cst
    generating_samples
    generating_field_data
+   options_cst